michelin/suricate-widget-tester/README.md

 ## 📚 Wiki

-Information and instructions about the use of the widget tester are located in [the wiki](https://github.com/michelin/suricate-widget-tester/wiki) 🙌
+Information and instructions about the use of the widget tester are located in [the widget tester wiki](https://github.com/michelin/suricate-widget-tester/wiki) 🙌